Alpha Prime Racing: Car No. 45 history

 On April 14, 2017, the team announced a nine-race Xfinity slate for 2017 with Tommy Joe Martins, car No. 45 and sponsor Diamond Gusset Jeans, starting with the spring race at Richmond and focusing primarily on short to intermediate tracks with the exception of the Indianapolis race.
 After failing to qualify and withdrawing from the first two planned events, the No. 45's schedule was folded into a ride with B. J. McLeod Motorsports, which culminated with a career-best 11th-place finish at Iowa for the driver.

 On January 5, 2021, Alpha Prime Racing announced the number for their second full-time entry to be 45 and on January 6 announced Sage Karam to be one of the drivers.

-On December 2, 2022, Alpha Prime Racing announced that Sage Karam will be returning in 2023 in 17 racing, starting with the spring race at Atlanta.
-On December 23, 2022, Alpha Prime announced that Stefan Parsons will also be returning for select races in 2023.
-Caesar Bacarella will also be driving the car at Daytona and Talledega.
+On December 2, 2022, Alpha Prime Racing announced that Sage Karam would be returning in 2023 for seeventeen races, starting with the spring race at Atlanta.
+On December 23, 2022, Alpha Prime announced that Stefan Parsons would also be returning for select races in 2023.
+Caesar Bacarella would also be driving the car at Daytona and Talladega.

+The No. 45 scaled back to a part–time schedule in 2024.
+Confirmed drivers are Bacarella for at least four superspeedway races, and Brad Perez for the race at the Circuit of the Americas.
+On July 16, Alpha Prime acquired the owner points from the JD Motorsports No. 4 for the No. 45 at Indianapolis, after JD Motorsports filed for Chapter 11 bankruptcy.

 Car No. 45 results

 Car No. 67 history

 This car was the team's secondary focus in their 2014 foray, with Clay Greenfield behind the wheel at Daytona.
 However, he along with Willie Allen failed to qualify, making Martins Motorsports 0 for 2 in that race.
 The car withdrew the next week after no driver was found to drive it.
 The team then took time off to prepare for the spring Bristol race, where Tommy Joe Martins crashed in qualifying and withdrew.
-To recoup from that, the team did not return until Michigan, when Benny Gordon qualified the car but then switched to Martins when he failed to qualify the 76.
+To recoup from that, the team did not return until Michigan, when Benny Gordon qualified the car but then switched to Martins when he failed to qualify the No. 76.

 Car No. 67 results

 Car No. 76 history

-The primary focus in 2014, Nationwide veteran Willie Allen failed to qualify the 76 at Daytona and Bristol.
-Tommy Joe Martins then took over the reins of what was left as the team's only entry after the demise of the 67, making eight races in the 76 and failing to qualify for four, including its last three attempts.
+The primary focus in 2014, Nationwide veteran Willie Allen failed to qualify the No. 76 at Daytona and Bristol.
+Tommy Joe Martins then took over the reins of what was left as the team's only entry after the demise of the No. 67, making eight races in the No. 76 and failing to qualify for four, including its last three attempts.
 The team primarily start and parked, but ran full races at higher-paying events like at Talladega and Charlotte.
 The team's last attempt was at Indianapolis Motor Speedway.